Tagaeri

-The Tagaeri are an eastern Huaorani people living in Yasuni National Park, in the Ecuadorian Amazon Basin, named (in Wao-Terero, the Huaorani language) after one of their members, Tagae.
+The Tagaeri are an eastern Waorani people living in Yasuni National Park, in the Ecuadorian Amazon Basin, named after one of their members, Tagae.
 Nearby Kichwa communities sometimes refer to them as Awashiri, or "high-ground people".
 They live a hunting and foraging lifestyle and have resisted outside contact, making them one of the so-called uncontacted peoples of the world.
-In addition to Tagaeri, the area is home to their kin, the Taromenane, another eastern Huaorani group.
+In addition to Tagaeri, the area is home to their kin, the Taromenane, another eastern Waorani group.